Vipkunst/PiGrow/README.md

 ## Watering Behaviour

-PiGrow continuously monitors soil moisture and waters plants automatically using a hysteresis-based control loop:
+PiGrow continuously monitors soil moisture and waters plants automatically using a pulse-based hysteresis loop:

-- **Trigger**: The pump activates when soil humidity drops below the minimum threshold (default 5%)
+1. When soil humidity drops below the minimum threshold (default 5%), a watering cycle begins
+2. The pump runs for 30 seconds, then turns off
+3. Soil humidity is read again — if still below the maximum threshold (default 20%), the pump runs for another 30 seconds
-- **Stop**: The pump deactivates once soil humidity reaches the maximum threshold (default 20%)
+4. This repeats until the soil reaches the maximum threshold
-- **Cooldown**: After each watering cycle, a 1-hour cooldown prevents the pump from running again too soon, protecting against over-watering
+5. After the cycle completes, a 1-hour cooldown (counted from when the cycle started) prevents another cycle from triggering too soon

+Additional behaviours:

-- **Minimum run time**: The pump runs for at least 5 seconds per activation to protect it from damage caused by short cycling
+- **Minimum run time**: The pump runs for at least 5 seconds before it can be turned off, protecting it from short cycling
-- **Startup test**: In development mode, the system runs a brief 10-second pump pulse on boot to verify hardware is working correctly
+- **Startup test**: Optionally runs a brief pump pulse on boot to verify hardware is working correctly (disabled by default)
-- **Safe shutdown**: When the service stops for any reason, the pump is guaranteed to turn off, preventing accidental flooding
+- **Safe shutdown**: When the service stops for any reason, the pump is guaranteed to turn off
+- **Alerts**: Sends a push notification (via ntfy) when light or humidity drops below configured minimums, with a 6-hour cooldown per alert type

-All thresholds and timings are fully configurable via `appsettings.json`.
+All thresholds and timings are configurable via `appsettings.json`.